 For how long does my passport need to be valid for me to be able to leave and enter another country?

 The requirements for entry into a given country will vary and are determined by your citizenship.
-For citizens of EU nations, entry into most countries outside of the EU normally requires the holder to be in possession of a passport which has at least six months validity.
-If your passport expires sooner than that, you must apply to renew your passport before you can emigrate.
-Hence, it is advisable that you check the entry requirements for the country of emigration well in advance of your departure.
+For EU citizens entry into most countries outside of the EU normally requires the holder to be in possession of a passport which is valid at least six months.
+If your passport expires sooner than that, you need to renew your passport before you can leave.
+Hence, it is advisable to check the entry requirements for the country you are going well in advance of your departure.

 Will I still receive social security benefits when I leave the country?